dosoudil/maven-repository-builder/README.md

                             By default "sources" will be used.
       -r REPO_FILENAME
-                            Zip teh created repository in a file with provided name -m
+                            Zip teh created repository in a file with provided name -s CHECKSUM_MODE'
+                            Mode of dealing with MD5 and SHA1 checksums.
+Possible options are: generate - generate the checksums (default)
+                            download - download the checksums if available, if not, generate them check - check if downloaded and generated checksums are equal -m
                             Generate metadata in the created repository
       -l LOGLEVEL